We sometimes use affiliate links in our content. This won’t cost you anything, but it helps us to keep the site running. Thanks for your support.

 This lapbook sample doesn’t include all of the mini-books provided.
 Please pick and choose the mini-books that are best suited for your student.

 The lapbook was made with one file folder.
 The pot pattern activity was glued to the back of the lapbook.
+If desired, your student could add an illustration of Indian Paintbrush flowers to the pot.

 Follow these simple instructions to get started with the The Legend of the Indian Paintbrush Unit Study and Lapbook: